The popular platform offers more than dance trends

-TikTok is one of the fastest-growing social media channels, with a massive 732 million monthly active users around the world in April 2021.
-Whether you're a convert, have tried to avoid it or have dipped your dancing feet into its waters, one thing's for sure: You've certainly heard of it.
+TikTok is one of the fastest-growing social media channels, with a massive 732 million monthly active users around the world as at April 2021.
+Whether you're a convert, have tried to avoid it, or have dipped your dancing feet into its waters, one thing's for sure: you've certainly heard of it.
 Whilst it would be all too easy to overlook the platform as Gen Z's private party, the truth of the matter is that it's also a treasure chest of valuable career advice.
 Yes, you read that last line correctly.

 Finding the latest tips, advice and business trends is a cinch when you're on TikTok.
-If you're itching to see more than lip-synced clips, skincare routines and trendy dance moves, you've come to the right place.
-In this guide, we will take a look at how to find the best advice on the platform as well as some of the creators you should be checking out.
+If you're itching to see more than lip-synced clips, skincare routines, and trendy dance moves, you've come to the right place.
+In this guide, we'll take a look at how to find the best advice on the platform, as well as some of the creators you should be checking out.

 Explore the right hashtags